vmware-tanzu/tanzu-dev-portal/content/getting-started-guides/gs-with-kpack.md

 Events:         <none>
 ```

-It lists all the available builders that are configured so that means we're ready to get started.
+It lists all the available builders that are configured, so that means you're ready to get started.

 ### Using `kpack`

 #### Set up Container Registry Secret

-First thing we need to do is tell `kpack` how to access the container registry to upload the completed images when they're done.
-First we'll need a secret with credentials to access GCR, so you'll create a manifest like this and apply it with `kubectl apply -f`:
+The first thing you need to do is tell `kpack` how to access the container registry to upload the completed images when they're done. you'll need a secret with credentials to access GCR, so you'll create a manifest like this and apply it with `kubectl apply -f`:

 ```
 apiVersion: v1